johnbillion/plugin-infrastructure/README.md

 * Hourly scheduled workflow runs in `verify-distribution.yml`
 	* Uses `reusable-verify-distribution.yml`
 		* Verifies the provenance of the plugin on WordPress.org
+		* Verifies the `api.wordpress.org` response for the plugin info
+		* Fetches and updates the DID PLC log

 ## Licence